-The basic privileges of an IR(A) holder are to fly aeroplanes under IFR, including PBN operations, with a decision height of no less than 200 ft.
-This on the aeroplane class or type held with IR privileges and within the privileges of the relevant aeroplane pilot license held.
-For multi-engine IR privileges, the skill test shall be taken in a multi-engine aeroplane.
+The basic privileges of an IR(H) holder are to fly helicopters under IFR, including PBN operations, with a decision height of no less than 200 ft.
+The holder of an IR shall exercise such privileges within the relevant pilot license and helicopter type rating held.
+For multi-engine IR privileges, skill test (section 5 Appendix 9) shall be taken in a multi-engine helicopter.